shubham-kumar012/react-account-manager/README.md

 ## React Account Manager

 This is a simple React-based Account Management App that allows users to register, log in, update their profile, and log out. all using browser localStorage.
 Built with React, React Router, and Bootstrap.
-The project was built to demonstrate understanding of React fundamentals, state management, routing, and localStorage-based persistence.

 ---

 ## 🔴Live Demo